Shenmue: Other media

+Ryo has made playable appearances in other Sega video games, including Sonic & Sega All-Stars Racing (2010), Sonic & All-Stars Racing Transformed (2012), Project X Zone 2 (2015) and Sega Heroes (2018).
 Shenmue: The Animation, an anime adaptation, was announced on September 4, 2020, at the virtual Crunchyroll Expo.
-It premiered on simultaneously on February 6, 2022, on the U.S. network Adult Swim's Toonami programming block and the streaming platform Crunchyroll in English dub and Japanese sub, respectively.
+It premiered on simultaneously on February 6, 2022, on the US network Adult Swim's Toonami programming block and the streaming platform Crunchyroll.
 The series was directed by Sakurai Chikara, with Suzuki as executive producer, and adapts the first two games.
 It was animated by Telecom Animation Film, with production management by Sola Entertainment.

 Several Shenmue soundtracks have been released.
 A promotional album, Shenmue Juke Box, was packaged with the limited edition of the original game in Japan and North America, containing ten select tracks from the in-game cassette tapes.
 A soundtrack for the first game, Shenmue OST: Chapter 1: Yokosuka, was released in 2000.
 In September 2015, Data Discs released the Shenmue soundtrack on vinyl in three separate colored editions.
 In March 2016, the music of Shenmue was voted into the Classic FM Hall of Fame in 144th place.

-Other appearances

-Ryo Hazuki is a playable character in Sega's mascot racer Sonic & Sega All-Stars Racing.
-Ryo rides Naoyuki's motorbike and his special move features him driving a forklift, referencing his job at the Yokosuka Harbor.